2023 Travel Guide to Bacolod City for First-time travelers

 Eat authentic Inasal at Manokan Country

-A trip to Bacolod is not complete without visiting Manokan Country to taste Bacolod’s trademark chicken inasal.
+A trip to Bacolod is incomplete without visiting Manokan Country to taste Bacolod’s trademark chicken inasal.
 Manokan Country is an entire street of a hole-in-the-wall restaurant selling various grilled foods, including the famous Bacolod Chicken Inasal.

 Related Article: Authentic Bacolod Chicken Inasal at Manokan Country